 As you have read, Matthew 1:23 says, “Behold, the virgin shall be with child, and bear a Son, and they shall call His name Immanuel, which is translated, ‘God with us’” (New King James Version).
 Jesus was both man and God.
 Isaiah 7:15 says about Immanuel, “Curds and honey He shall eat, that He may know to refuse the evil and choose the good” (New King James Version).
 In other words, Jesus would be fed with curds (butter) and honey, like other children, until He was old to make decisions for Himself between evil and good.
 That scripture refers to His humanity.

 Making reference to Jesus Christ, John 1:14 says the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
-The New Living Translation renders the scripture thus: “So the Word became human and lived here on earth among us.
+The New Living Translation renders the scripture thus: “So the Word became human and made his home among us.
 He was full of unfailing love and faithfulness.
-And we have seen his glory, the glory of the only Son of the Father.”
+And we have seen his glory, the glory of the Father’s one and only Son.”
 That’s another way of saying, “God with us.”

 In the Old Testament, the people enjoyed some measure of the presence of God.
 However, the relationship between God and man took a different and higher dimension with the birth of Jesus Christ.
 In Psalm 46:7, the psalmist says, “The LORD of hosts is with us; The God of Jacob is our refuge” (New King James Version).
 Verse 11 says the same thing.

 This relationship could be described as inferior to the relationship in the New Testament.
 God came down to dwell among men.
 Jesus Christ was born to save humanity from its sins (Mathew 1:21).
 He eventually died on the cross.
 Those who lived prior to the birth of Jesus didn’t enjoy this.